Blog

 Some of the most crucial measures for your company’s success are discussed here.
 The list has been broken down into the following groups:

-When it comes to the health of your business as a whole, these high-level measures are crucial in determining whether or not you’re producing enough money.
+When it comes to the health of your business as a whole, these high-level measures are crucial in determining whether or not you’re producing enough revenue.

-You should track them to appease the board and the bank management, but they won’t tell you much about the efficacy of particular salespeople or strategies.
+You should track them to satisfy board and leadership reporting requirements, but they won’t tell you much about the efficacy of particular salespeople or strategies.

 How efficient is their time management?
 Are enough people being reached by their efforts?